Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Ingress TLS settings

-SSL/TLS is enabled by default on our embedded Ingress controller.
+SSL/TLS is enabled by default on the embedded Ingress controller.
 If you don't provide any certificate, SSL will be enabled thanks to a nginx embedded fake SSL certificate.
 You can provide an SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](#helm-parameters)):

 ```sh